0xdevnet/Nova_WebApp/README.md

 # Nova_Demo

+the repository contains client folder (react), smart contract workshop folder (compiled .wasm and terra.js), and backend on root.

+the deployed SC was a Terra Academy contract about LP's.
+For spacecamp submission / practice only and ultimately unrelated to the demo or our future functionalities.

-make sure all dependencies in both root/client folder are installed using npm then run `npm run dev` on root
+for demo: please run npm install on root and client folder, then run `npm run dev` on root.

-Do not change .ebextensions or Procfile